ga-wdi-boston/wdi_4_rails_demo_polymorphic/README.md

 ## Lab: Likes

 Let's say we now want to allow signed-in users to "like" both statuses and links.
 In some respects this will be easier than commenting, since there will be no separate "new like" page with a form on it &ndash; we can just have a button that directly likes or un-likes the model in question, with no possibility of validation errors.

+### Step 1: Models

+Generate a migration and create a Like model using the same steps we did for the Comment model.
+The only difference is that likes don't have "content".
+Play around with the associations in the console to verify that you can create and destroy likes, and find out whether a given status/link is liked by a given user.